 These Contribution Limits Apply to 401k, 403b, 457, 401a Plans, and Thrift Savings Plan

 These contribution limits apply to more than just the 401(k) plan – they actually apply to several different retirement plans that are written into the tax code.
 These limits also apply to Individual 401k Plans.
 It is worth looking into your specific plan as there may be slight differences you should be aware of, particularly when it comes to employer contribution rules, profit sharing, or other plan specific topics.
 TheMilitaryWallet.com covers Thrift Savings Plan contribution limits to discuss some of these examples as they apply to the Thrift Savings Plan, which is similar to a 401(k) plan, but is only available to military members and certain government employees.

 These contribution limits also apply to the Roth and Traditional versions of the 401(k) plan and similar employer sponsored retirement plans.

 If you cannot afford to contribute up to the maximum, then try to at least contribute up to your employer match if your employer makes matching contributions.
-You should be able to change your contribution limits through your Human Resources Department.
+The employer match is part of your compensation package, and is essentially free money.
+Not contributing up to this amount is like leaving free money on the table!
+You should be able to change your 401k contribution amount, your tax withholding, and other similar actions through your Human Resources Department.